Goda’s Slave – Chapter 7: Twin Gardens

 Thinking that she was being dismissed, Kanna stood, but before she could turn around to the gateway, the priestess waved her over.

-“Tell me, Goda,” the Priestess said, after glancing at the cuff on Kanna’s wrist, “how far of a space do we have to wander?
+“Now, tell me, Goda,” the Priestess said, after glancing at the cuff on Kanna’s wrist, “how far of a space do we have to wander?
 Can we make it to the sanctuary without incident?”

-“Probably—though I may have to walk along the outside of the fence to accommodate my priestess.”
+“Probably, though I may have to walk along the outside of the fence to accommodate my priestess.”

 “Then please do so, if the cuff begins to alert you.
 We don’t need a foreigner screaming and twitching all over the floor of the temple.
 It would interrupt the evening prayers.”

 With that, the Priestess turned and began walking further into the grounds, as if she were expecting Kanna to follow.
-Kanna glanced back at Goda one last time, but the woman’s face was mostly blank.
-Only her eyes held a sign of resentment.
+As Kanna shuffled after the figure in black, she glanced back towards Goda one last time, to gain some kind of clue from her expression, but the woman’s face had only turned empty again.

 “It pains me to hear about your sister,” the priestess said without looking at her.
 “I am also a twin myself.”